 And so it has gone with such figures as Shirley Graham Du Bois, a talented author, composer, and playwright, whose career was eclipsed by her husband, W.E.B.
 Du Bois; Eslanda Goode Robeson, who studied anthropology at the London School of Economics and wrote a book rejecting the idea of African primitivism, but who lived in the shadow of her husband, Princeton native and athlete-lawyer-performer Paul Robeson; and Rosalind Franklin, a Ph.D in physical chemistry from Cambridge University whose X-ray image of the DNA molecule was key to understanding the structure of DNA, but who was ignored in history.
 The names remembered now are James Watson and Francis Crick.

-Yet this state of gender inequality should not exclude the converse: That sometimes a woman can steal the thunder from the man working alongside her — the exception that proves the rule.
+Yet this state of gender inequality should not keep us from considering the converse: That sometimes a woman can steal the thunder from the man working alongside her — the exception that proves the rule.

 One such exception was Jane Jacobs and her mentor, William H. (Holly) Whyte.